 still not returned to normal delivery duties after being savagely

-opening the garden gate when the dog suddenly attacked me,"
+the garden gate when the dog suddenly attacked me," Stephen

-Stephen recalls, adding: "It bit right through my hand and
+recalls, adding: "It bit right through my hand and just locked on."

-just locked on."
-Stephen managed to struggle free and a local
+Stephen managed to struggle free and a local resident called an

-resident called an ambulance, which took him to hospital where he
+ambulance, which took him to hospital where he received seven

 "I was discharged, but the injury became infected - cellulitis - right up to my elbow and I had to have intravenous treatment," he explained.